unow0517/AWS_Certified_Solutions_Architect/README.md

 **AWS Secret Manager**
   1. a managed service that secures, rotates, and manages sensitive information like database credentials, API keys, and OAuth tokens throughout their lifecycle.
   2. rotate : for example, API key changes regularly.
+  3. Using AWS Secrets Manager and enabling automatic rotation is the recommended solution for minimizing the operational overhead of credential management.
+AWS Secrets Manager provides a secure and centralized service for storing and managing secrets, such as database credentials.
+By leveraging Secrets Manager, the application can retrieve the database credentials programmatically at runtime, eliminating the need to store them locally in a file.
+Enabling automatic rotation ensures that the database credentials are regularly rotated without manual intervention, enhancing security and compliance.

 <br>

 **AWS System Manager Parameter Store**
   1. provides secure, hierarchical storage for configuration data, application secrets, and database strings, enabling centralized management across AWS services.
   2. For example, DB PW, or License Code.
+  3. Doesn't offer auto rotation
 <br>

+**DNS(Domain Name System)**
+  1. The term DNS name refers to a human-readable address used to identify a resource on the Internet.
+It is part of the Domain Name System (DNS), which translates these names into IP addresses that computers use to communicate with each other.
+  2.